binarymax/heimdall/README.md

 If a value is sent to the request but is not declared in the resource's Heimdall API specification method, it is ignored.

-For the above COLLECTION method example, consider the following request:
+For the above Todo List COLLECTION method example, consider the following request:

 	/todo/?isdone=1&random=abc123